 Cold water is available for cooking and drinking.
 A hand pump is located at the park entrance.

 While campfires are allowed and campfire rings are provided at each campsite, we encourage visitors to conserve wood and protect the environment by minimizing the use of fire and using campstoves instead.
-Firewood can be purchased in the park or you may bring your own wood.
-Fees for firewood are $7.00 per bundle.
+Firewood can be purchased in the park for $8 per bundle or you may bring your own wood.
 Limited burning hours or campfire bans may be implemented.
 To preserve vegetation and ground cover, please don’t gather firewood from the area around your campsite or elsewhere in the park (this is a ticketable offence under the Park Act).
 Dead wood is an important habitat element for many plants and animals and it adds organic matter to the soil.

-This park has one campground with small, shady, intimate forested sites in a mixed forest of fir and lodgepole pine.
-The campground has 33 vehicle accessible sites, 2 of these are doubles and 2 have tent pads.
+This park has one campground with small, shady, intimate forested sites in a mixed forest of fir, birch and hemlock.
+The campground has 33 vehicle accessible sites, 2 of these are doubles and 10 have tent pads (sites 4, 6, 8, 9, 14, 15, 16, 22, 29 and 30) .
 To accommodate larger recreational vehicles there are 6 pull-through sites.
 Limited parking is available for extra vehicles.

 Services are offered in the high season between May and September.
-This park offers vehicle accessible campsites on a first-come, first-served basis – campsite reservations are not accepted.
+This park offers vehicle accessible campsites on a first-come, first-served basis as well as reservations.
 Visitors can select any site and staff will come to collect fees.
 A park gate is located at the park entrance.
 The closest store and pay phone are in New Denver, 5km south on highway 6.